-Windstar Cruises Star Legend – a favorite revisited
+Reflecting on our Windstar Cruises Star Legend Experience

 Seabourn Spirit, Seabourn Pride and Seabourn Legend were purchased by Windstar Cruises in 2014 and 2015, respectively.
 These vessels became Star Breeze, Star Pride and Star Legend when they entered service for Windstar.
 Recently refitted by Seabourn before the sale, the ships did require upgrades to the public spaces and staterooms onboard.
 Windstar however, chose to embark on a multi-million-dollar refitting campaign that would make each of these three small ships full of Windstar character.

-One feature that wasn’t removed were the ship’s retractable marina platforms mounted at the stern, which have been heavily copied ever since.
+One feature that wasn’t removed was the ship’s retractable marina platforms mounted at the stern, which have been heavily copied by other cruise lines ever since.
 This fits in perfectly with the Windstar mantra; each of the line’s existing three sail-motor ships includes a retractable marina.

 The Fabulous Windstar Crew